osuosl-cookbooks/rdiff-backup/README.md

 Usage
 -----

+Note: It is not advised to let the rdiff-backup server also be an rdiff-backup client because the client attributes that the server has will be used as the defaults for all unmanaged hosts.

-Generate an ssh keypair and create a myclientbackupusername.json in the "user" databag for the rdiff-backup client user containing the pubkey and its user id.
+To set up this cookbook, generate an ssh keypair and create a myclientbackupusername.json in the "user" databag for the rdiff-backup client user containing the pubkey and its user id.

 Example data_bags/user/rdiff-backup-client.json: